natashaclerkin/bia-MS3/README.md

 - Additional brands, recipes & categories as more recipes are submitted to the community.
 - Automated recipe/brand review for admin before they are published live on the community or smart filtering for inappropriate content.
 - Full user authentication functionality.
-- Server side credential validation.
+- Server-side credential validation.
+- Expansion of Admin dashboard to include the ability for admin to change the Featured Brand on the homepage when desired.
 - Ability to favourite recipes/brands
-- Submission verification for recipe image URLS and implement a placeholder image if an URL gets broken.
+- Submission verification for recipe image URLs and implement a placeholder image if an URL gets broken.
 - Enable comments and social media sharing functionality on each recipe.
-- Public facing user profiles for general users and brand owners in the style of a social media account such as Instagram so other users can see the recipes created and their favourite recipes/brands.
+- Public-facing user profiles for general users and brand owners in the style of a social media account such as Instagram so other users can see the recipes created and their favourite recipes/brands.
 - Expand the admin profile to include usage and analytics reports to validate possible affiliate marketing.
 - Upload image functionality for better UX pictured below but due to time constraints could not implement fully before the stated deadline.
 - Individual ingredient fields in the ‘Add recipe’ form so more than one brand can be linked to a recipe.